ralish/dotfiles/README.md

 dotfiles
 ========

-Here lies my own collection of `dotfiles`.
-In contrast to many other `dotfiles` collections, I've setup mine with slightly different objectives which reflect my occupation as a SysAdmin & DevOps engineer versus a pure developer.
+Here lies my own collection of *dotfiles*.
+In contrast to many other dotfiles collections mine are setup with slightly different objectives which reflect my occupation as a SysAdmin & DevOps engineer versus a pure developer.

 Objectives
 ----------

 My primary occupation is that of a SysAdmin and so I often find myself working on many different systems.
-This introduces some key objectives I've tried to ensure my `dotfiles` meet:
+This introduces some key objectives I've tried to ensure my dotfiles meet:

 - **Ease of access**
   GitHub makes this easy by providing access to ZIP files of each branch in a repository.
 While a Git clone is strongly preferable, if this is too much effort or otherwise problematic, simply downloading and unpacking the ZIP archive is a helpful fallback.